See how to install a sun shade sail in your yard, including how to erect the shade sail posts with this easy tutorial.

 Instead of just 60 lbs of concrete used for that mailbox though, I’d be using 320 lbs (4 x 80 lb bags) for this.

 I started with just 2 bags at a time in my wheelbarrow.

 I kept adding in more and more water with my hose, mixing each time with my square head shovel, until I got a slightly runny consistency that I liked.

 Then, I made sure to give the concrete a thorough mixing.
 I didn’t want any unmixed powder pouring down the shade sail post holes and creating weak spots.

 Here’s a picture of the concrete being mixed in the wheelbarrow.

 Notice one of the wooden 6 x 6 posts in the background with the temporary support strips keeping it in place:

 Pouring the Concrete for the Shade Sail Posts

-After the concrete was mixed thoroughly to my satisfaction, I poured it into the first shade sail post hole.
+After the concrete was mixed thoroughly, I poured it into the first shade sail post hole.

-When all the concrete was emptied, I repeatedly stuck the shovel into the concrete to make sure it was packed down well and to remove any air bubbles.
+When I emptied all the concrete, I repeatedly stuck the shovel into the concrete to make sure it was packed down well and to remove any air bubbles.